Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/UtilityNetwork/PerformValveIsolationTrace/readme.md

 ## About the data

-The [Naperville gas](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleGas/FeatureServer) network feature service contains a utility network used to run the isolation trace shown in this sample.
+The [Naperville Gas with UN](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=f439b4724bb54ac088a2c21eaf70da7b) web map contains a utility network used to run the isolation trace shown in this sample.
 Authentication is required and handled within the sample code.

 ## Additional information